RedRouge1/TestPage/Elections.md

 ---
 title: Election Information
 meta_title: Election Information
-meta_description: Find out about how the 2024 election cycle will be carried out.
+meta_description: Find out about the 2024 election cycle, which roles are up for election and how voting will be counted.
 ---

 # I-UPS Election Period